 “Review of evidence has shown that, on a population basis, exclusive breastfeeding for six months is the optimal way of feeding infants.
 Thereafter infants should receive complementary foods with continued breastfeeding up two years of age or beyond.”
 1

-Human milk contributes to your baby’s nutrition and health for as long as your baby receives your milk.
-Many of the health benefits of human milk are dosely related, that is, the longer the baby receives human milk, the greater are the benefits.
+Human milk, even in small amounts, contributes to your baby’s nutrition and health for as long as your baby receives your milk.
+Many of the health benefits of human milk are dose related, that is, the longer the baby receives human milk, the greater are the benefits.
 More health benefits of nursing for babies are continually being discovered.
 The great news is that nursing has very important benefits to maternal health as well.
 Ongoing studies have shown that the longer the breastfeeding continues, the more health benefits there are for both mother and baby.2